Is your website underperforming? Do you suspect it could do better? Are there gaps in your digital marketing strategy?

 - Which strategies will best help you meet your goals, within your constraints

 So it’s best to start with a broad review of your current digital marketing profile.
-Specialist tools can provide hundreds of data points to assess your business presence across the web.
-These include audits of your website’s SEO, company social media, reviews, business listings, video usage and more.
+Specialist tools let me gather hundreds of data points to assess your business presence across the web.
+These include audits of your website’s SEO, company social media, reviews, business listings, video marketing and more.

-Once I have summarised the key points in an easy-to-read initial report, we can arrange a telephone consultation to review them.
-We’d then also discuss your goals and constraints, to identify which strategies could best help you build your business.
+Once we have summarised the key points in an easy-to-read initial report, we can arrange a telephone consultation to review them, and to discuss your goals and constraints in more depth.
+That way, we can identify which strategies could best help you build your business.

 That may be as simple as setting up some systems to give you more useful stats to work with going forward, or you may be inspired to expand your marketing into areas you may not have considered before.
 Different audiences focus on different marketing channels, so using the right channels for your target market is critical.

-Still, my goal is to help smaller UK businesses benefit from smarter digital marketing — and being better informed is just a starting-point.
-So I offer this initial review and consultation for just £250.
+My goal is to help smaller UK businesses benefit from smarter digital marketing — being better informed is just a starting-point.
+So I offer this initial review and consultation for just £300.